Murtadha Al-Burayh

-Murtadha Al-Burayh (مرتضى البريه; born 10 July 1990) is a Saudi professional footballer who plays as a centre back for Pro League club Al-Adalah.
+Murtadha Al-Burayh (مرتضى البريه; born 10 July 1990) is a Saudi professional footballer who plays as a centre back for Hajer.

-His part-time work is events MC whe didn't play for Al-Adalah.￼

 Career

 Al-Burayh started his career with Al-Ettifaq where he was promoted from the youth team to the first team.
 On 24 July 2013, he joined First Division side Al-Khaleej on a season-long loan.
 After 5 years with Al-Ettifaq, Al-Burayh left the club and signed with Al-Watani on 15 July 2017.
 After Al-Watani's relegation to the Second Division, Al-Burayh joined newly promoted First Division side Al-Adalah.
 After just a season with the club, Al-Burayh helped Al-Adalah reach the Pro League, the top tier of Saudi football, for the first time in the club's history.

+On 16 June 2023, Al-Burayh joined First Division side Al-Arabi.
+On 8 September 2024, Al-Burayh joined Al-Rawdhah.
+On 7 August 2025, Al-Burayh joined Hajer.